| Title: | Continued Fractions |

 The algorithm terminates when the convergence criterion is achieved

-irrespective of the value of finite
+irrespective of the value of finite.

 Robin K. S. Hankin